LucianoDeben/5LSM0-Final-Assignment/README.md

 This assignment is a part of the 5LSM0 course.
 It involves working with the Cityscapes dataset and training a neural network.
 The assignment contributes to 50% of your final grade.

 ## Getting Started
+3 branches are setup:
+- main: This is the baseline model implementation and the first submission to the CodaLab competition
+- robustness: This includes the training of the model for submission on the robustness CodaLab competition
+- peak-performance: This includes the training of the model for submission on the peak-performance CodaLab competition

 ### Dependencies

 We already created a DockerContainer with all dependencies to run on Snellius, in the run_main.sh file we refer to this container.
 You don't have to changes anything for this.
+Most dependecies are torch related.
+Make sure that a GPU version of torch is available.

 ### Installing